CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_advanced_enterprise_csharp.md

 Model: Model represents the shape of the data.
 A class in C# is used to describe a model.(Model represents the data)

 View: View in MVC is a user interface.
-View display model data to the user and also enables them to modify them.(View is the User Interface)
+View displays model data to the user and also enables them to modify them.(View is the User Interface)

 Controller: The controller handles the user request.
 Typically, the user uses the view and raises an HTTP request, which will be handled by the controller.
 The controller processes the request and returns the appropriate view as a response.(Controller is the request handler)